LainLayer/visual-novel-engine/README.md

 - [ ] Implement more interpolators, and add some form of syntax for them.
 - [ ] Implement player choices (BIG)
 - [ ] Custom menus from inside chickenmilk.
+- [ ] Command to turn textbox on and off
+- [ ] Overlay over the game and ability to animate it

 ## Done